 From a PR perspective, the natural linkages between Environment, Economy and Elections pose significant challenges and compelling opportunities.
 Activist causes will seize opportunities to gain support -- and supporters -- in their push for climate action.
 Candidates will frame out their commitments -- in some cases, to established carbon-generating industries under siege in the evolving climate wars.
 And companies will need to be strategic in navigating the reputational risks posed by both past business activities and their response to the climate-change clarion call.

+And environmental activists often set the bar higher than corporate executives, creating the potential for backlash when companies announce sustainability initiatives.
 Last year, for example, banking giant JPMorgan Chase tapped into national press coverage of its annual shareholder meeting to announce a ban on new lending to oil and gas projects in the Arctic, along with limits on financing for the coal industry.
 Meanwhile, protesters gathered outside the company's New York headquarters to demonstrate against JPMorgan's continued financial support to carbon-intensive industries.

 “Chase has done very little with this announcement to take the heat off them.
 If anything, the cynical nature of it will convince people to join in this fight.”